energywebfoundation/origin-integration-example/packages/origin-api/README.md

 ### Adding Origin SDK

 Start by importing TypeORM module into Nest module.
-For configuration use values, that match you database.
+For configuration use values, that match your database.
 In this example that would be:

 ```js
 imports: [